mike-wise/khidemosim/README.md

 - We build in the "Build" subdirectory (which is standard in Unity and excluded in their usual .gitignore).
 - We build to the name `KhiDemoSim.exe`

+# Connecting to ROS
+- While using the Unity editor I prefer to edit the ROS and ZMQ server fields in the Magmo properties dialog.
+These will be used if there are no overriding command line parameters.
+- To use to a local docker container use the server "localhost" or something eqiivelent (127.0.0.1)
+-

 ### Keyboard Commands: